So you have chosen the right espresso machine for your needs. How do you choose a grinder to bring out the best that your machine can offer?

 $400-700.
 Flat burr small commercial.
 Manual doserless and single dose.
 (2-4kg/week)

 Now we’re talking!
-At this price point, you are purchasing a small commercial grinder which will grind on demand into your portafilter.
+At this price point, you are purchasing a grinder which will grind on demand into a dosing cup.
 Your local cafe may well be using one of these for decaf.
 These grinders will produce very consistent particle size and with care will last a long, long time.
-Of the hopper grinders, our pick is the Eureka Mignon Manuale.
+In this price bracket, our pick is the DF54 which offers low retention and outstanding performance.
+It’s our best buy recommendation in the <$500 class.
 Grinders in this category are also quite compact- ideal for tight spaces.

 Circa $800 (or as much as $2500).
-Doserless and Digital doserless flat burr grinders (2-20kg/week dependent on pricing)
+Doserless and Digital doserless flat burr grinders (2-20kg/week dependent on pricing) and Hihter quality single dose.

 These are aspirational grinder for home users.
 While grind quality is identical to the flat burr grinders above, you purchase the convenience of a digital timer.
 Set the particle size and then adjust the grind time in 0.1 second increments (or even 0.05 seconds in some variants) for accurate and repeatable dose and shot consistency.
 Examples include the very quiet to operate Macap Leo 55 and sister Stone Espresso Pebble, the Rocket Espresso Fausto and Rocket Espresso Faustino 3.1. and Giannino.
 Mazzer produces the larger Super Jolly V Pro Electronic and Major V Electronic (4 second double shot).
 We also really like the Anfim Luna which is a rebadged Mahlkonig E65S.